mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 SITE DETAILS: ROLL 1D
 1: The site is mostly collapsed.
-Only the recon drones can penetrate the crushed tunnels and chambers and only half (1,000 square metres) is accessible at all.
-Light drones can penetrate 1D square metres per hour autonomously or 1D + Average (8+) Electronics (remote ops) check (DEX) if operated remotely.
-Only two may proceed initially but after 20 square metres are cleared, the other six may join.
+Only the recon drones can penetrate the crushed tunnels and chambers and only half (1,000 square meters) is accessible at all.
+Light drones can penetrate 1D square meters per hour autonomously or 1D + Average (8+) Electronics (remote ops) check (DEX) if operated remotely.
+Only two may proceed initially but after 20 square meters are cleared, the other six may join.

-For every 10 full square metres of progress roll 1D.
+For every 10 full square meters of progress roll 1D.
 On a 1 the drone makes a Find – see the Find Details table – on a 6, the drone is stuck and will require a Difficult (10+) Electronics (remote ops) check (1D hour, DEX) to extract, recover and repair, with cumulative failure Effects